-Peter Flanagan, Head of Transformation, and Paul Warwick, Clinical Lead for CAMHS Inpatient Service at Humber Teaching NHS Foundation Trust describe how they co-designed their new inpatient service with young people and how it aligns with the THRIVE Framework (Wolpert et al., 2016).
+Peter Flanagan, Head of Transformation, and Paul Warwick, Clinical Lead for CAMHS Inpatient Service at Humber Teaching NHS Foundation Trust describe how they co-designed their new inpatient service with young people and how it aligns with the THRIVE Framework for system change (Wolpert et al., 2019).

 Humber Teaching NHS Foundation Trust have been commissioned by NHS England to provide a new 13 bedded CAMHS inpatient unit, which will include 9 general adolescent beds and a 4 bedded psychiatric intensive care unit (PICU) for the young people of Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire.